wildfly/wildfly/SECURITY.md

 # Reporting of CVEs and Security Issues

-## The WildFly community and our sponsor, Red Hat, take security bugs very seriously
+## The WildFly community and our sponsor, Commonhaus, take security bugs very seriously

 We aim to take immediate action to address serious security-related problems that involve our projects.